sant3e/dbt_snowflake_dwh_project/README.md

      - Check if you're using the correct database name in `.env`

 3. **"Authentication failed"**
-     - For password auth: verify your password is correct (deprecating auth method)
+     - For OAuth: verify your account identifier, username and password are correct
-     - For SSO: ensure you're logged into your SSO provider
-     - For key-pair: verify your private key file path and passphrase

 ### SSH/Git Issues
 ```bash